 Miao, Northern QiandongPrint

-1,250,000 (Wang Fushi and Mao Zhongwu 1995), decreasing.
+1,250,000 (Wang and Mao 1995), decreasing.

 Inherently unintelligible of other Miao varieties.
 Corresponds more or less to Ma’s Central Miao and Purnell’s Eastern Miao.
 At least 4 dialects (vernaculars).
 The official standard variety of Qiandong Miao is based on Yanghao, but with some similarities to other varieties.
 A member of macrolanguage Hmong [hmn].

 Most domains.
 All ages.
 Youth move to the city and abandon more of their culture and language.
 Mixed attitudes.
 Attitudes are positive in countryside; neutral to negative in city.
 Also use Mandarin Chinese [cmn], especially children, who learn it at school but do not use it at home.